Brian Vesey-Fitzgerald

-Brian Seymour Vesey-Fitzgerald (1900-1981) was a naturalist and writer of books on wildlife, cats, and dogs.
+Brian Percy Seymour Vesey-Fitzgerald (5 July 1905 – 23 October 1981) was an English naturalist, a writer and editor of books on wildlife, cats, and dogs.

+Early life

+Vesey-Fitzgerald was born in Denbighshire, North Wales, in July 1905, the son of Edward Percy Seymour Vesey-Fitzgerald (1853–1924) and his second wife Mary Bridget Jones.
+He was christened into the Church in Wales at St Mark's, Wrexham, on 31 July 1905, when his father's status was noted as "Political Agent (India)".
+He was a grandson of Sir Seymour Vesey-FitzGerald, who was an illegitimate son of William Vesey-FitzGerald, 2nd Baron FitzGerald and Vesey.
+His father James Fitzgerald (1742–1835) married Catherine, a daughter of the Rev. Henry Vesey, who was created in her own right Baroness FitzGerald and Vesey.

+The young Vesey-Fitzgerald had a full sister, Sheila Bridget, born in 1907.
+In 1910, he wore a white satin suit as a page boy at a wedding in Westminster.

 Life and work

 Vesey-Fitzgerald began his career as a journalist with Reuters.
-He then became the naturalist on the staff of The Field magazine, becoming editor from 1938 to 1946.
+He then became the naturalist and boxing correspondent on the staff of The Field magazine, becoming editor from 1938 to 1946.
 He then devoted his time to writing and broadcasting.
-Apart from wildlife, cats and dogs, he had particular interest in the countryside in general, gypsies, fairgrounds and boxing.
+Apart from wildlife, cats, and dogs, he took particular interests in countryside life in general, gypsies, fairgrounds, and boxing.
 He showed sympathy with both poachers and gamekeepers.

+In August 1937, Vesey-Fitzgerald argued for the extermination of the rabbit.

 He was the author of the New Naturalist volume British Game (1946).
 He wrote a weekly column about cats and dogs in the News of the World.
 His radio broadcasts about country life included Field Fare (1940-1945) and There and Back (1947-1949).

-He was an acknowledged authority on gypsies, and was President of the British Fairground Society.
-He was a member of the National Cat Club and honorary Vice-President of the Siamese Cat Club of South Africa.
+Vesey-Fitzgerald was an acknowledged authority on gypsies and was President of the British Fairground Society.
+He was a member of the National Cat Club and an honorary Vice-President of the Siamese Cat Club of South Africa.

 He was editor of the 60 volume series County Books which were published in the years 1947-53 and of the 31 volume series The Regional Books which were published during the 1950s.

+Personal life

+In September 1931, at Wilcot near Pewsey, Vesey-Fitzgerald married Amy Catherine Nash, a daughter of the Rev. P. A. Nash.
+In June 1957, his mother, Bridget Vesey-Fitzgerald, died.
+His wife Amy Vesey-Fitzgerald died in October 1960, aged 57 leaving money of her own.

+By the end of his life, Vesey-Fitzgerald was living at Wrecclesham in Surrey, where he died on 23 October 1981, leaving an estate valued for probate at £16,619.